RoyalHaskoningDHV/sam/README.md

 ```
 pip install pytest
 pip install pytest-cov
+pip install pytest-mpl
 ```

+Additionally, you will have to install the PytestMPLTestEngine extension.
+Download the file from `https://dev.ynformed.nl/P8`, and copy it to `%ARCANIST_DIR%/src/extensions/PytestMPLTestEngine.php`.

-Then, to run the tests manually, go the the root folder of the project, and run `pytest`.
+Then, to run the tests manually, go the the root folder of the project, and run `arc unit`.
+If any of the visualizations were changed, the baseline images have to be rebuilt.
+This can be done with: `pytest --mpl-generate-path=sam/visualization/tests/baseline`.

 # Documentation